Kyriosity/read-write/README+/software/docu/README+/design-record.md

 <p dir="rtl">,Code in English<br/>,comment in Latin<br/>,document en français<br/>but think in 3D diagrams</p>

 [Quality code](../../QA/README+/code-quality.md) with profound and thoroughly categorized [names](../../~design/names) must explain design brainchilds in intuitive fashion. genuinely written [design-defining-tests](../../~design/drive/) must introduce them without hitches.
-And nothing is more suitable for reverse engineering (handmade or automatic) than source codes.
+And nothing is more suitable for reverse engineering than source codes (handmade or automatic).

 Albeit this approach solus becomes gradually tougher (until it hits the wall of the perfectionism exponent) and will not reveal remarkable design/architecture intentions.
 It's warped to unfold the big canvas of abstractions.